Zubax/newtdrive_nd500_34v/README.md

 Sadulli is a 500 W integrated drive for unmanned aerial applications that contains a motor and its control electronics in a compact enclosure.

-The main design goal is to create a compact yet sophisticated motor controller that can be used with relatively small BLDC motors (about 40-45 mm in diameter) and can form an integrated drive together with the motor.
+The main design goal is to create a compact yet sophisticated motor controller that can be used with relatively small BLDC and PMSM motors (about 40-45 mm in diameter) and can form an integrated drive together with the motor.
 This integrated drive should be possible to use as a direct replacement for just a motor alone without any major modifications to the aircraft it is used on.

 ## Brief specs